 Chris McMillian is a bartending institution—a walking, talking library of cocktail lore and history.
 A veteran of many of New Orleans’s finest and most historic bars, he’s also a constant presence at the Museum of the American Cocktail, which he helped to found.
-We asked McMillian to wax poetic about the drink that first earned him fame: the classic Mint Julep.
-And wax poetic he did.
 Here are his thoughts on everything from the virtues of hand-cracked ice to the love lives of ancient Greek gods to why it’s perfectly fine to drink a Julep in the morning.

 Imbibe: What first attracted you to the Mint Julep?